Actrapid Vial, Protaphane Vial (Insulin (Rys))

 What Is Actrapid Vial, Protaphane Vial Used For?

-Actrapid and Protaphane vials contain insulin (rys), which is identical to natural human insulin.
-These medications are used to treat diabetes mellitus, a condition where your pancreas doesn’t produce enough insulin to control your blood sugar levels.
+Actrapid® and Protaphane® are insulin vials used to manage diabetes mellitus, a condition where the body does not produce enough insulin to control blood sugar levels.

 Primary Uses